Overcoming Tight Constraints in Soft Happy Colouring: Conclusion

 Future research can consist of many directions.
-First, while this study relied on the Stochastic Block Model for controlled benchmarking.
-Thus, applying the {\sf CE+LS} framework to large-scale real-world networks, such as biological protein-protein interaction networks or dynamic social media graphs, would provide valuable insights into its practical robustness in detecting communities under real-world noise.
-Second, the potential of integrating more sophisticated local search mechanisms remains unexplored; synergising the Cross-Entropy method with Tabu Search or Variable Neighbourhood Search could offer superior diversification strategies to escape deep local optima, particularly in the tight constraint regime.
+First, applying the {\sf CE+LS} framework to massive-scale real-world networks, such as biological protein-protein interaction networks or dynamic social media graphs, would provide valuable insights into its practical robustness in detecting latent homophilic clusters under extreme noise.
+Second, the potential of integrating more sophisticated local search mechanisms remains unexplored; synergising the Cross-Entropy method with Tabu Search or Variable Neighbourhood Search could offer superior diversification strategies to escape deep local optima.
 Additionally, investigating adaptive parameter control mechanisms for the smoothing factor and elite sample size could further automate the solver, reducing the dependency on manual calibration.
-Finally, extending this hybrid probabilistic approach to related combinatorial challenges, such as the Maximum Happy Edges problem or community detection in multi-layer networks, represents a promising direction for broader applicability in complex systems analysis.
+Finally, extending this hybrid probabilistic approach to related combinatorial challenges, such as the Maximum Happy Edges (MHE) problem or community detection in multi-layer networks, represents a promising direction for broader applicability in complex systems analysis.